Tell me more about your water consumption.

 What steps do you take to ensure your products reach me in a “greener” way?

 Every year we ship some 30.5 million parcels in Europe alone.
 A figure that warrants close examination of our packaging processes and materials so we can identify and implement more sustainable solutions.
 Our shipping boxes are made with FSC® certified cardboard.
-We’ve also recently secured a new partner that shares not only our highs expectation when it comes to quality and appearance, but also our belief in using sustainable options.
-From September 2018, up to 50% of our mailing bags will be made using at least 80% recycled plastic certified by Blue Angel (Blauer Engel, a German certificate).
+In addition, since 2019 our mailing bags have been made of at least 80% recycled plastic and are certified with the Blue Angel (Blauer Engel, a German certificate).
 At the same time we are also working on finding a more sustainable solution for conventional article packaging (called polybag).
 For example, we already use article packaging made of 100% recycled plastic for our Sustainable Collection.

 How do goods reach your warehouses?